 This page will guide you through the process of importing your model container into Modzy.
-Throughout this process, Modzy will perform security scans on your container to check for any vulnerabilities, run functional tests to ensure your container meets the proper specification, and you will have the opportunity to document your model in detail.
+With this guide, you'll learn to download and import your model, configure hardware settings for your model, test your model to ensure it meets your specifications, and document your model in detail.

 To follow this guide, verify that your model meets the Open Model Interface (OMI) specification.
 You can either manually build your container or leverage Chassis to automatically containerize your model code into an OMI-compliant container.